 While the Choir remains committed to performing in a variety of earlier styles and genres, the organization performs 19th to 21st century music as well.
-Repertoire has included music of Fauré, Bernstein, Poulenc, Lauridsen, Duruflé and Berlioz and recently commissioned Requiem for the Fallen by Jonathan Leshnoff and "The Song of the Shulamite" by Donald McCullough.
+Repertoire has included music of Fauré, Bernstein, Poulenc, Lauridsen, Duruflé and Berlioz.
+Handel Choir commissioned Requiem for the Fallen by Jonathan Leshnoff and The Song of the Shulamite by Donald McCullough.

-Intending to reach a broad audience base, the Handel Choir performs in venues throughout the Baltimore metropolitan area, including concert halls, churches, chapels, synagogues and for civic engagements and retirement centers.
+Handel Choir performs in venues throughout the Baltimore metropolitan area, including concert halls, churches, chapels, synagogues and for civic engagements and retirement centers.

-photos by Will Kirk
+Photos by Will Kirk